JNavas2/Page-Mail/README.md

 ## 🦺 Compatibility

 - Firefox 70+
 - Not currently available for Chrome or Edge.

 ---

 ## 📖 Known Issues & Limitations

 - The extension cannot access special pages (e.g., `about:`, `addons.mozilla.org`).
-- Gmail® must be accessible in your browser for the popup to work.
+- Gmail® or Outlook® must be accessible in your browser for the popup to work.
-- Only works with Gmail®.
+- **Note:** You must be logged in to your selected email service (Gmail® or Outlook®) in your browser for Page Mail to work properly.
-- The amount of selected text you can include is limited by the maximum URL length supported by browsers and Gmail®.
-Extremely large selections may be truncated or fail to open in Gmail®.
+- The amount of selected text you can include is limited by the maximum URL length supported by browsers and the email providers.
+Extremely large selections may be truncated or fail to open in the email composer.

 ---